 It is a wonderfully clear night back at the ranch.
 Tonight, I take images of the beautiful NGC 2174 – Monkey Head Nebula through the superb 20” Newtonian astrograph telescope.
 This combination reflection and emission nebula is located in the constellation Orion.
 Since the image acquisition is automated and I’m not feeling too well, I sit inside the house while the imaging runs in the observatory.
 I go out once in awhile to check on things and join my fellow astronomers to observe visually under the beautiful dark skies.

-The rain has stopped, but the skies are cloudy and sunny today.
+The rain has stopped, but the skies are both cloudy and sunny today.
 We are hopeful it will clear a bit more by this evening so we can observe the night sky for only the second time this week.
-By all accounts this is unseasonably poor weather for this part of southern Arizona, but there’s not much we can do about it!
+By all accounts this is unseasonably poor weather for this part of southern Arizona!

 We drive to Bisbee to take the Queen Mine Tour by crossing Dragoon Mountain Ranch in a southwest direction to the St. David entrance.
 Once we are heading south on the paved road through Tombstone, we are hit with heavy rain most of the way to Bisbee.
 We park at the mine tour entrance and manage to get on the noon tour – getting the last seats.
 We are given hardhats, vests and lights, and walk into the mine entrance to get onto a little electric train that takes us below, down the shafts.
-Our guide is Benny, and old guy who worked in the mine mainly building railway tracks.
+Our guide is Benny, and old miner who mainly helped build the underground railways.
 We see how the copper ore was blasted, the air drills and blasting that was used, and the system of shafts and railways that made it all possible.
-It is a complex of several mines all in the same mountain, built on different levels, although the companies were eventually consolidated into one big one.
+It is a complex of several mines all inside the same mountain, built on different levels, although the companies were eventually consolidated.